crckman/Onward/Onward.md

 In anycase, no lyrics.

-White noise at 3:03 always launches me."
+White noise at 3:03 always launches me.

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|